Josep Margarit

 Josep de Margarit i de Biure (1602, Castelló d'Empúries–1685, Perpignan) was a leader of the forces of the Generalitat in the Reapers' War.

 He led the attack on Constantí, and took part in the Siege of Lleida and the Battle of Montmeló.

-In 1641, Louis XIII of France made him Governor of Catalonia.
+In 1641, Louis XIII made him Governor of Catalonia.

-In later life, Louis XIV of France made him Lord of Thuir.
+In later life, Louis XIV made him Lord of Thuir.